-Will Straw – @wdjstraw – is the Founder of Left Foot Forward, Associate Director for Strategic Development at the Institute for Public Policy Research, and a Visiting Fellow at the Center for American Progress.
+Will Straw – @wdjstraw – is the founder of Left Foot Forward and now chairs its board.
+He is an associate director at the Institute for Public Policy Research and Labour’s candidate for Rossendale and Darwen.
 He was a 2007-08 Fulbright Scholar and worked for four years at HM Treasury.
-He is a former President of the Oxford University Student Union and co-edited “The Change We Need: What Britain can learn from Obama’s victory“.

 Aaron Porter – @AaronPorter – is the president of the National Union of Students.
 He studied English Literature at the University of Leicester and served as a sabbatical officer at the students’ union.